Temmy-bioinformatics/Temitope-website/_pages/about.md

   scrollable: true
   limit: 3
 ---

-I'm a computational biologist and bioinformatician working at the intersection of genomics, evolutionary biology, and computational biology.
-I use computational approaches to turn complex genomic data into biological insight, answering questions about how organisms evolve and diversify while uncovering new questions along the way.
+I'm a computational biologist and bioinformatician working at the intersection of genomics and evolutionary biology.
+I build reproducible pipelines that turn large-scale sequencing data into evolutionary insight — from haplotype-resolved genome assembly to population-scale variant discovery across hundreds of genomes.

+**Core focus areas**

+🧬 **Genome assembly & annotation** — haplotype-resolved reference genomes from PacBio HiFi, Hi-C, and RNA-Seq

+🧑‍🤝‍🧑 **Population genomics** — variant discovery and population structure across large genomic cohorts (~700 WGS)

+🌳 **Comparative & phylogenomic analysis** — gene family evolution, introgression, and hybridisation

+⚙️ **Reproducible workflows** — Snakemake pipelines built for scalability on HPC (SLURM, SGE)

-I'm currently a Doctoral Researcher at the [Leibniz Institute for the Analysis of Biodiversity Change](https://leibniz-lib.de/) in Bonn, where I develop and apply bioinformatics workflows to investigate genome evolution, population structure, genetic diversity, and gene flow.
-My work spans genome assembly and annotation, population-scale variant discovery, comparative and phylogenomic analysis, structural variation, and the development of reproducible computational workflows.
+I'm currently a Doctoral Researcher at the [Leibniz Institute for the Analysis of Biodiversity Change](https://leibniz-lib.de/) in Bonn, where I study genome evolution, population structure, and gene flow in Eurasian minnows (*Phoxinus*).
+My work spans genome assembly and annotation, population genomics, comparative and phylogenomic analysis, and structural variation — investigating processes like speciation, hybridisation, and introgression.

-I'm particularly interested in evolution and diversification, adaptation and genome evolution, and gene flow and evolutionary history.
-My research uses genomic data to explore processes such as speciation, population dynamics, introgression, hybridisation, and the evolution of genomic diversity.

-My background bridges general animal sciences, animal breeding and genetics, and modern computational genomics.
-This allows me to approach genomic problems from both a biological and quantitative perspective.
-I work primarily with Bash, Python, and R, and have extensive experience working with high-performance computing environments and workflow systems including Snakemake, SLURM, and SGE.
+My background bridges animal breeding and genetics with modern computational genomics, letting me approach genomic problems from both a biological and quantitative angle.
+I work primarily in Bash, Python, and R, with extensive experience on HPC systems (Snakemake, SLURM, SGE).

-I hold an M.Sc. in Animal Breeding and Genetics (Erasmus Mundus Joint Degree, Wageningen University & Research and BOKU Vienna) and a B.Agric. in Animal Science from Bowen University, Nigeria.
-I'm expecting to complete my PhD in Biology (Bioinformatics & Genomics) at the University of Bonn in November 2026.
+I hold an M.Sc. in Animal Breeding and Genetics (Erasmus Mundus, Wageningen University & Research and BOKU Vienna) and a B.Agric. in Animal Science (Bowen University, Nigeria).
+I'll complete my PhD in Biology (Bioinformatics & Genomics) at the University of Bonn in November 2026.

-Outside of research, I love football, so my weekends are usually spent either playing or watching it.
+Outside of research, I love football — most weekends I'm either playing or watching it.